We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 While the appropriate answer is ultimately based on the recommended amplification range of your speakers, 50W-100W per channel is typically more than enough to satisfy the vast majority of surround sound speakers (75W being the sweet spot in a 5.1 or 7.1 system).
 That’s not to say there aren’t speakers that require a higher RMS rating, but if that’s the kind you’re looking at, you probably know you’ll need to look at higher-end AV receivers or even discrete amplification (maybe you’re even working with an integrator).

 A final word on the best AV receivers

 As you may have noticed from our roundup, there are a lot of choices and a wide range of prices in the AVR market.
-To decide which one is right for you, you need to consider the price and the kind of system you’re trying to create.
-Do you want to move up from 5.1 to a more complex multichannel format, like a 7.1 or an Atmos system?
+To decide which is right for you, you need to consider the price and the kind of system you’re trying to create.
+Do you want to move from 5.1 to a more complex multichannel format, like a 7.1 or an Atmos system?
 Will you have to also upgrade your TV and speaker system to achieve your goals?
 Because AV receivers are multifaceted and encompass or support so many technologies, it helps to be as informed as possible when deciding which one to buy.
 In this article, we’ve offered you a diverse range of products and a lot of information.
-However, you still have plenty of issues to consider regarding the specifics of your system, the space you’re putting it in and what your goals for the system are, before you can choose which of the best AV receivers is best for your needs.
+However, you still have plenty of issues to consider regarding the specifics of your system, the space you’re putting it in, and what your goals for the system are, before you can choose which of the best AV receivers is best for your needs.